 ⅛ teaspoon ground coriander

 ½ cup fresh cilantro, finely chopped

 1 orange to serve, peeled and segmented

-In a large pot or Dutch oven over medium heat, combine the olive oil with the half the onions, and all the garlic and green onions.
+In a large pot or Dutch oven over medium heat, combine the olive oil with half the onions, all the garlic, and the green onions.
 Season with a sprinkle of salt and pepper, then stir and cook until softened and the onions begin to turn translucent.

-Then add in the soaked beans (drained of the soaking water), beef, sausages, cilantro, and crushed bay leaves, and then enough water to cover the beans by about 3 inches.
+Add in the soaked beans (drained of the soaking water), beef, sausages, cilantro, and crushed bay leaves.
+Then, pour in enough water to cover the beans by about 3 inches.

-Bring to a boil, then reduce heat to medium-low and simmer uncovered until tender -- about 2 hours.
+Bring to a boil.
+Reduce heat to medium-low and simmer uncovered until tender — about 2 hours.